Hotel Sheets vs Retail Sheets

 But I like the feel of high thread count sheets?

 We hear you.
 Firstly, low thread count sheets in the shops are pretty bad in our experience, so it's little wonder consumers prefer the feel of high thread count sheets.
 Secondly, that softer, silkier feel of a higher thread count is mainly due to the type of weave used.

-Most sheets above 500-600TC use the Sateen weave, which is softer and silkier.
+Most sheets above 500-600TC in New Zealand use the Sateen weave, which is softer and silkier.
 So most of what you're feeling in a high thread count sheet is actually the sateen weave.

-However, no matter the quality, the Sateen weave is much hotter.
-And because people think higher thread counts are better, people struggling with heat at night don't realise they're sleeping in some of the hottest cotton sheets available.
-When a high thread count is combined with the Sateen weave, the result is the hottest, non-flannel cotton sheet you can buy!
+However, no matter the quality, the Sateen weave is usually weaker (depending on the recipe), sheds more (often referred to as pilling by consumers) and is also much hotter.
+And because people think higher thread counts are better, many struggling with heat at night don't realise they're sleeping in some of the hottest cotton sheets available!

 And this is an area where thread count plays a crucial role; heat at night.
 Put simply;